 Most Health Groups Question the Safety of GM foods

-To determine the consensus of opinion among the medical and public health groups and health student groups on topics related to GM foods.
-These include safety, regulation and labeling of GM foods and their beliefs about a moratorium on GM food and/or crops between the years 1996-2019.
+To determine the consensus of opinion among the medical and public health groups and health student groups on topics related to GM foods based on statements made between the years 1996-2019.
+These topics include safety, regulation and labeling of GM foods and their beliefs about a moratorium on GM food and/or crops.

 Data Sources and Selection:

 Electronic literature systematic search using Google search engine and manual reference checks of all articles related to health group statements on genetically modified foods and crops.

 123 medical and public health groups with related statements on GM foods and crops were found.

 73 groups had statements on GM food safety

 35 groups had statements on the current GM food regulatory process

 83 groups had statements on GM food labeling